navinspm/clndr-rails/README.md

 ### Configure
-You can precofig your Clndr by creating `initializers/clndr.rb` file.
+You can precofig your Clndr by editing `config/initializers/clndr.rb` file.
 Code below demonstrate avelible settings and theirs defaults

 ```
 Clndr.configure do |config|

   # you can configure default template, jast use Clndr::Template::<template_name or from_html(selector)>
   config.template = Clndr::Template::FULL

   # start the week off on Sunday (true), Monday (false)
+  # If you are changing the value ensure you are changing the abbreviation below
-      config.week_offset = false
+  config.week_offset = true

+  # An array of day abbreviation labels for the days
+  config.days_of_the_week =['Su', 'Mo', 'Tu', 'We', 'Th', 'Fr', 'Sa']

   # determines which month to start with using either a date string in format `YYYY-MM-DD`, instance of `Time` class or `nil` (if use nil Clndr will use current month)
-      config.start_with_month = nil
+  config.start_with_month = Time.now

-      # Array of days ['M','T','W','T','F','S','S'] or nil (use moment() object)
-      config.days_of_the_week =nil

   # Configure callbacks.
 Get argument string of js function
   config.click_events do |event|

     # returns a 'target' object containing the DOM element, any events, and the date as a moment.js object.
     event[:click] = 'function(target){}'

     # fired when a user goes forward a month. returns a moment.js object set to the correct month.
     event[:nextMonth]= 'function(mont){}'

     # fired when a user goes back a month. returns a moment.js object set to the correct month.
     event[:previousMonth]= 'function(month){}'

     # fired when a user goes back OR forward a month. returns a moment.js object set to the correct month.
     event[:onMonthChange]= 'function(month){}'

     # fired when a user goes to the current month/year. returns a moment.js object set to the correct month.
     event[:today]= 'function(month){}'

   end

   # the target classnames that CLNDR will look for to bind events. these are the defaults.
   config.targets do |target|
     target[:nextButton]='clndr-next-button'
     target[:previousButton]= 'clndr-previous-button'
     target[:todayButton]= 'clndr-today-button'
     target[:day]= 'day'
     target[:empty]='empty'
   end

   # show the numbers of days in months adjacent to the current month (and populate them with their events)
   config.show_adjacent_months= true

   # when days from adjacent months are clicked, switch the current month.
   # fires nextMonth/previousMonth/onMonthChange click callbacks
   config.adjacent_days_change_month= true

   # a callback when the calendar is done rendering.
 This is a good place to bind custom event handlers.
   config.done_rendering='function(){}' # or nil

   # Set range of dates for calendar
   # By default dont used

-       config.constraints_start= Time.now
+  #config.constraints_start= Time.now
-       config.constraints_end= Time.now
+  #config.constraints_end= Time.now

   # fixed count of calendar rows
   config.force_six_rows = false

   # setup custom css classes for some calendar elements like day, event etc.
   # by default empty and use default CLNDR css classes
   config.classes do |custom_class|
     custom_class[:today] = "my-today"
     custom_class[:event] = "my-event"
     custom_class[:past]= "my-past"
     custom_class[:lastMonth] = "my-last-month"
     custom_class[:nextMonth] = "my-next-month"
     custom_class[:adjacentMonth] = "my-adjacent-month"
     custom_class[:inactive] = "my-inactive"
+  end
 end

 ```

 ###i18n